Azure-Samples/azure-video-indexer-samples/ARM-Samples/Create-Account/README.md

 ## Reference Documentation

-If you're new to Azure Video Analyzer for Media (formerly Video Indexer), see :
+If you're new to Azure Video Analyzer for Media (formerly Video Indexer), see:

 * [Azure Video Analyzer for Media Documentation](https://aka.ms/vi-docs)